Shakti-95/Data-and-Codes-for-Experimentally-Validated-Inverse-design-of-Multi-Property-Fe-Co-Ni-alloys/README.md

-# Multi-propertyML_Multi-objectiveBO_FeCoNi_Alloy_design

-## Accelerated Design of Multi-Property FeCoNi alloy using Bayesian Optimization
+# Accelerated Multi-property Design of Fe-Co-Ni alloys using Bayesian optimization